This TV: Film blocks

 This TV also commonly featured themed movie presentations, with the entire day's schedule consisting of films from a particular genre once a week throughout the month (such as Mondays, which feature drama and romance films under the theme "From the Heart" and Wednesdays, which feature action and Western films under the theme "Wednesdays Are Wild").
 On certain days, the network would air varying genres of films separated by daypart (for example, crime films during the day and comedies at night).
-The network also broadcast a featured movie in primetime at 8:00 p.m.
+The network also broadcast a featured movie in primetime at 8:00 pm.
 Eastern Time on Monday through Friday nights.

-Until October 31, 2013, the weeknight prime movie presentations were typically replayed later in the evening (usually at 12:00 a.m.
-Eastern Time, depending on the length of the film that preceded it), which allows viewers which have This TV's primetime pre-empted by a secondary network to watch those films.
-From the network's launch until October 26, 2013, This TV ran a family film block preceding the network's Saturday morning "Cookie Jar Toons" lineup called "This Family Friendly"; under Tribune part-ownership, this block was discontinued, with a wider variety of films (mostly targeted at an adult audience) filling the block's former Saturday morning slot; however, family-oriented films remain part of the network's schedule, only airing on certain days in random timeslots and depending in part on the titles selected for that month's film slate.
+Until October 31, 2013, the weeknight prime movie presentations were typically replayed later in the evening (usually at 12:00 am.
+Eastern Time, depending on the length of the film that preceded it), which allowed viewers which had This TV's primetime pre-empted by a secondary network to watch those films.
+From the network's launch until October 26, 2013, This TV ran a family film block preceding the network's Saturday morning Cookie Jar Toons lineup called "This Family Friendly"; under Tribune part-ownership, this block was discontinued, with a wider variety of films (mostly targeted at an adult audience) filling the block's former Saturday morning slot; however, family-oriented films remain part of the network's schedule, only airing on certain days in random timeslots and depending in part on the titles selected for that month's film slate.
 During 2014, the network shared select older film titles with sister network Antenna TV (which ran its own movie block until January 2015), with some films airing on both networks at several times during the same day or week.